Alleviate Your De Quervain’s Tendonitis Pain at Orange County Hand Surgery Specialists!

 Tendonitis can develop in multiple spots on the hands, causing pain and difficulty performing daily activities.
 De Quervain’s tendonitis primarily affects the thumbs and wrists and can be corrected through expert treatment by double board-certified orthopaedic and hand surgeon Dr. Ying Chi.

-Contact us today to schedule a consultation at our office in Fountain Valley and find out if you are a candidate for de Quervain’s tendonitis treatment.
+Contact Orange County Hand Surgery Specialists today to schedule a consultation at our office in Fountain Valley or Tustin and find out if you are a candidate for de Quervain’s tendonitis treatment.

 What is De Quervain’s Tendonitis?

 Also known as first dorsal compartment tendonitis, this condition is named after Swiss surgeon Fritz de Quervain and is characterized by inflammation of the wrist tendons at the base of the thumb.
 This causes the protective tunnel or sheath around the tendons to swell and enlarge, making movements of the thumbs and wrists painful.

 Gradual or sudden pain in the thumb side of the wrist is the most common symptom of this condition and can also include numbness or radiating pain for some patients.
 During your consultation with Dr. Chi, we will use advanced testing to assess the full extent of your injury before prescribing a treatment plan.